POPULATION HEALTH MANAGEMENT

 Managing multiple chronic illnesses:

-- CGHC Members Enrolled in Complex Case Management: CGHC members who are currently enrolled in Case Management who had an inpatient stay will receive a post-discharge assessment and transition of care plan completed.
+- CGHC Members Enrolled in Complex Case Management: CGHC members who are currently enrolled in Case Management who had an inpatient stay will receive a post-discharge assessment and transition of care plan completed in 2020.